daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 #### Quantitative Analysis
 First of all we can make a Quantitative Analysis:
 * Global Interest Rates on [global-rates.com](https://www.global-rates.com/en/interest-rates/central-banks/)
+  * Interest Rates - which country you will choose to place your money? with 2% interest rates or with 5%?
+Obviously you will choose 5%
+    Central Banks thinks similarly
 * Commitment Of Traders (COT) on [barchart.com](https://www.barchart.com/futures/commitment-of-traders/)

 ## Mastering High Probability Scalping (2017)